 Mind reading in communication is where you tap into another’s psyche and know the intended meaning as well as ‘just knowing’ what they are going to say or do.
 It includes nonverbal cues.
 The words themselves don’t relay the whole meaning.

-It’s likened to emotional intelligence, in that it is knowing and understanding how another person feels and thinks, so that we cater our communication for them to get the best outcome when delivering or receiving a message.
+It’s likened to emotional intelligence, in that it is knowing and understanding how another person feels and thinks so that we cater our communication for them to get the best outcome when delivering or receiving a message.

+Can people like you and me read minds?
 Reading minds is an everyday thing.
 You mightn’t realize it, but when communicating with others, we automatically scan their feelings and reactions.
 Some of us are better at this or do it more naturally than others.
 We look for cues in body language, facial expressions, and even past patterns to read the other person.

 Relying on cues from past patterns may lead us astray at times.
 Have you had that?
 I think it’s harder today with the increasing use of social media platforms.
 We’re not having the person-to-person interactions to hone these skills but rather social media interaction is laying down cues without body language and facial expressions.